 by Zach & Julie Ruhl, Ruhls of the Road

 Croatia is a wildly beautiful country from top to bottom.
-In this beautiful country are, among other things, 3 of the most incredible UNESCO World Heritage Sites: Plitvice Lakes National Park, the historic city of Trogir, and the old city of Dubrovnik.
+In this beautiful country are, among other things, 3 of the most incredible UNESCO World Heritage Sites in Europe: Plitvice Lakes National Park, the historic city of Trogir, and the old city of Dubrovnik.

 croatia